girishkssece/EDUBOT/README.md

 ![Groq](https://img.shields.io/badge/Groq-Llama%204%20Scout-orange)
 ![License](https://img.shields.io/badge/License-MIT-yellow)

-> **EduBot** is an AI-powered PDF study platform that helps students learn smarter.
+> **EduBot** is an AI-powered PDF study assistant that helps students learn smarter.
 Upload any PDF and get instant answers, summaries, quizzes, flashcards, and much more — all powered by cutting-edge AI!

 ---